 Tui miscalculation In 2020, the Tui airline's new software update resulted in a possibly dangerous miscalculation.
 On a flight from Birmingham to Majorca, 38 passengers identified as Miss instead of Mrs, and the reservation system assigned them the child's weight.
 The actual weight of the aircraft was thus more than a tonne heavier than what the figures were showing.
 Luckily, the flight operation was safe in the end, and the software was soon amended.

 Do airlines weigh people?

-Airlines should weigh a sample of their passengers every 3 to 5 years, in order to keep the figures updated.
-While airlines can indeed ask passengers about their weight, participation in these surveys is normally on a voluntary basis.
+Airlines should weigh a sample of their passengers every 3 to 5 years, to keep the figures updated.
+While airlines can indeed ask passengers about their weight, participation in these surveys is normally voluntary.

-In Samoa, one of the world’s most obese countries, a short-lived operator Samoa Air did introduce a pay-as-you-weigh system in 2013, describing it as the concept of the future.
+In Samoa, one of the world’s most obese countries, a short-lived operator Samoa Air introduced a pay-as-you-weigh system in 2013, describing it as the concept of the future.
 “A kilo is a kilo is a kilo”, explained the CEO Chris Langton.
-The flight rates ranged from 1 to 4,16 dollars per kilogram (for a passenger + bag combo), and the idea was promoted as the fairest way of traveling.
+The flight rates ranged from 1 to 4.16 dollars per kilogram (for a passenger + bag combo), and the idea was promoted as the fairest way of traveling.

 In 2016, Hawaiian Airlines also noticed that their flights to American Samoa are often overweight.
-They started weighing their passengers regularly, but only for the reasons of even weight distribution in the cabin.
+This airline started weighing their passengers regularly, but only for the reasons of even weight distribution in the cabin.

 How fat is too fat to fly?

-Even though there are no weight limits for fat passengers, there are normally three basic requirements for flying while overweight:
+“Am I too fat to fly?”, you wonder.
+Even though there are no weight limits for fat people on planes, there are normally three basic requirements for flying while plus size:

 - Passengers must be able to sit with both armrests down.